Boston Market Sweet Potato Casserole Easy Copycat Recipe

 5. Mash the sweet potatoes with butter until mostly smooth.

-6. Add eggs, salt, cinnamon, vanilla, and nutmeg and beat until you have a uniform mixture.
+6. Add eggs, salt, cinnamon, vanilla, and nutmeg, and beat until a uniform mixture forms.

 7. Add brown sugar and cream and mix well.

-8. Combine flour, brown sugar, salt, oats, and cinnamon in a medium bowl and stir together well.
+8. Combine the flour, brown sugar, salt, oats, and cinnamon in a medium bowl and stir until well combined.

 9. Stir in butter with a fork until you have a crumbly mixture.